External, Network, and USB Drives for Carbonite Safe

 - For Macs, the drive must be in extended journaled HFS+ format.

-Note: If you've recently upgraded from Carbonite Personal Basic, we recommend restarting your computer.
+Note: If you've recently upgraded from Carbonite Safe Basic, we recommend restarting your computer.
 This will force your subscription to refresh and activate all of the extra capabilities in your new plan, including external hard drive backup.

 On a PC, you can right-click the file, folder, or external hard drive and select Carbonite; Back this up.
 On a Mac, you can back up files or folders located on an external hard drive using the Carbonite Preferences pane / Carbonite User Interface by selecting Back this up.